dstanesc/FluidFramework/experimental/dds/tree2/docs/data-binder/README.md

 More specific binder categories are described below:

-### Direct Data Binder
+### Direct

-Is a `DataBinder` that emits events immediately as changes are applied to the tree data structure.
+A direct data binder emits events immediately as changes are applied to the tree data structure.
 The events are emitted in the order they are applied to the tree.

 Example: